 ZAP™ Micro-Learning Design Process provides mapping flow, schematic models, templates and reusable case applications.

 Participants will receive a workshop ebook version of Ray Jimenez’s book on micro-learning.
-The book will be released in October 2016.

 Ray Jimenez, PhD